iCliniq Logo

 I understand your concern.

-Please get the child's complete blood count (CBC), C-reactive protein (CRP quantitative), and chest X-ray done.
-Further management will depend on these reports.
+Please have the child's complete blood count (CBC), C-reactive protein (CRP quantitative), and chest X-ray performed.
+Further management will depend on the results of these tests.

 Same symptoms don't mean you have the same problem.
 Consult a doctor now!